 It was quite a celebration!
 There is Judge Walter H. Rice, with Khadijah Ali (left), receiving his Book of Golden Deeds award from President Eric Price.
 The pairing is especially appropriate because of Eric’s multi-year management of our civics education project and Judge Rice’s passionate belief in improving civics/social studies so that our high school graduates are ready to take on their responsibilities as informed and active citizens.

-Pictured at top left is Mrs. Karen Reed, winner of the 2008 Book of Golden Deeds Award, presented on June 14, 2008.
 Mrs. Reed was honored for her community efforts with LEAD (Leaders for Equality & Action in Dayton).
-To the right of Mrs. Reed is Ms. Treva Jenkins, of the Board of Directors of The Exchange Club of Dayton, and a previous recipient of the Book of Golden Deeds
+To the right of Mrs. Reed is Ms. Treva Jenkins, of the Board of Directors of The Exchange Club of Dayton, and a previous recipient of the Book of Golden Deeds.